BoothFarm/VeriBatch/FRONTEND_CRUD.md

 # Frontend CRUD Operations

-The OriginStack frontend now supports full Create, Read, Update, and Delete operations for all entities through a beautiful web interface.
+The VeriBatch frontend now supports full Create, Read, Update, and Delete operations for all entities through a beautiful web interface.

 ## Available Operations